FOSH-following-demand/Bioprinter/Documentation/Building/Assembly_Instructions.md

 <img src="https://github.com/FOSH-following-demand/Bioprinter/blob/master/Photos/IMG_6310.JPG" width="500"/>
 <h6 align="center">Syringe Pump next to the printer</h6>

+1. Attach the tubing and needles as instructed in the [LVE](https://www.sciencedirect.com/science/article/pii/S2468067217300822#!)
 1. Follow the [instructions](Getting_Started.md) to start using your bioprinter
 1. [Calibrate](Calibration.md) your extruder
 1. Do awesome science!!!